pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 ![](images/example2.png)

+## Known Issues

+Adding offset (seam allowance) to the original shape is still a bit experimental, and the offset path can sometimes be inside the original shape, or the ticks might be instead.
+You might need to reverse the path.
+Alignment marks are always added perpendicular to the path, so sharp corners will have two marks.

+Sometimes the generated paths might be placed on the wrong position on the canvas, depending on how you selected the path within groups.
+If this happens, exit out of the group, and reselect.
+Don’t use CTRL+click to select into groups before running the extension.

 ## Prickly Gorse / MYOG tutorials Sewing Guides

 I wrote this to assist with making sewing patterns for bike and backpacking bags.
 Bit of a shameless plug, but if you are interested in sewing your own outdoor gear without making your own patterns, check out  [www.myogtutorials.com](http://www.myogtutorials.com) for MYOG sewing focused site (patterns and articles), [www.payhip.com/pricklygorse](http://www.payhip.com/pricklygorse) where my sewing guides are hosted, or [www.pricklygorsegear.com](http://www.pricklygorsegear.com) for my handmade bags website.